TechTy4/TestHost/README.md

 - The primary IPv4 is derived from the system’s default route; additional local IPv4s are shown if resolvable.
 - A JSON health endpoint is available at `/health` for simple checks.

-- Binding to port 80 on Linux requires root or capability `CAP_NET_BIND_SERVICE`.
-Options:
+- If you switch to port 80 on Linux, it requires root or capability `CAP_NET_BIND_SERVICE`.
   - Run with sudo: `sudo PORT=80 python3 live_status.py`
   - Or grant capability once: `sudo setcap 'cap_net_bind_service=+ep' $(command -v python3)`